 Five mangrove species are found in this ecoregion including Rhizopora mangle, Avicennia germinans, A. Schaueriana, Laguncularia racemosa, Conocarpus erectus.
 Rhizopora mangle and Laguncularia racemosa appear to be the most abundant in all types of mangrove communities: riverine, basin and fringe.

-Other plant species found in mangrove communities include Acrostichum aureum, Thespesia populnea, Dalbergia ecastaphyllum, Hibiscus tiliaceus, Pluchea odorata, Anona glabra, Brachypteris ovata, Sporobolus virginicus, and Sporobulus indicus, Mariscus planifrons, Fimbristylis dichotoma, Rhabdenis biflora, Cydista aequinoctialis, and Eichhornia crassipes.
+Other plant species found in the Lesser Antilles mangrove ecoregion communities include Acrostichum aureum, Thespesia populnea, Dalbergia ecastaphyllum, Hibiscus tiliaceus, Pluchea odorata, Anona glabra, Brachypteris ovata, Sporobolus virginicus, and Sporobulus indicus, Mariscus planifrons, Fimbristylis dichotoma, Rhabdenis biflora, Cydista aequinoctialis, and Eichhornia crassipes.

 Birds most associated with mangroves include spotted sandpiper (Actitis macularia), great blue heron (Ardea herodias), cattle egret (Bubulcus ibis), green heron (Butorides striatus), belted kingfisher (Ceryle alcyon), Lesser Antillean pewee (Contopus latirostris), West-Indian whistling duck (Dendrocygna arborea), and Lesser Antillean bullfinch (Loxigilla noctis).